mahemon/FedReFT_EMNLP2025_Rebuttal/README.md

 Question 2: Table 4 displays the performance of FedReFT+ across different models with two setups.
 However, it is unclear what the baseline performance is under these settings.

 Answer: We did not find any reference work on arithmetic reasoning in the Distinct Task and Mixed Task experiments setup.
-We found some baseline work on the arithmetic reasoning task over the GSM8K dataset, and we compare FedReFT+ in Table 6.
-FedReFT+ achieves 7.25×, 3.63× parameter efficiency and +3.05%, 3.36% accuracy improvement over FedSA-LoRA and FFA-LoRA, respectively.
+We found some baseline work on the arithmetic reasoning task over the GSM8K dataset, and we compare FedReFT+ in Table 6 for the GSM8K Dataset.
+FedReFT+ achieves 7.25× and 3.63× parameter efficiency, along with +3.05% and +3.36% accuracy improvements over FedSA-LoRA and FFA-LoRA, respectively.

 Question 3: Table 5 only presents performance on four GLUE subtasks.
 A more comprehensive comparison across all subtasks would provide a clearer analysis.
 Answer: We have taken the performance results of all baseline methods from (Guo et al., 2024).
 Therefore, we did experiments on these six GLUE subtasks to compare with the well-established baselines.
+These results across six tasks demonstrate significant performance gains, achieving 27.17× to 49.43× parameter efficiency compared to the SOTA baselines.

 | Method        | RANK | Param (M) | FedReFT+ Param Effi.| MNLI-m | MNLI-mm | SST-2 | QNLI | QQP  | RTE | Avg |
 |---------------|----|-----|-----|--------|---------|-------|------|------|-------|--------|